The Family Man: Plot

 Jack and Kate, who have been together since college, are at JFK Airport, where he is about to leave to take up a twelve-month internship with Barclays in London.
-She fears the separation will be detrimental to their relationship and asks him not to go, but he reassures her, saying their love is strong enough to last, and he flies out.
+She fears the separation will be detrimental to their relationship and asks him not to go, but he reassures her that their love is strong enough to last and that the internship will be beneficial to their future together.

-Thirteen years later, Jack is now a bachelor living a carefree life as a Wall Street executive in New York City.
-At work, he is putting together a multi-billion dollar merger and has ordered an emergency meeting on Christmas Day.
-In his office, on Christmas Eve, he gets a message to contact Kate, but, even though he remembers her, he dismisses it, apparently uninterested.
+Thirteen years later, Jack is a wealthy bachelor and Wall Street executive in New York City, with millions at his disposal.
+At work, he is putting together a multi-billion dollar merger and has ordered an emergency meeting on Christmas Day, disregarding his employees' desires to spend time with their families.
+In his office, on Christmas Eve, he gets a message to contact Kate.
+Jack ponders whether Kate is attempting to reconnect, but chooses not to return her call.

 On his way home, Jack is in a convenience store when a young man, Cash, enters claiming to have a winning lottery ticket worth $238, but the store clerk refuses him, saying the ticket is a forgery.
-Cash pulls out a gun and threatens him, so Jack offers to buy the ticket and Cash eventually agrees.
+Cash pulls out a gun, and Jack, trying to defuse the situation, offers to buy the ticket, calling it a “business deal."
+Cash eventually agrees.

-Outside, Jack tries to help Cash, to which he responds by asking Jack if anything is missing from his life.
-Saying he has everything he needs, Cash enigmatically remarks that Jack has brought upon himself what is now going to happen, and walks away.
-A puzzled Jack returns to his penthouse and sleeps.
+Outside, Jack patronizingly tries to help Cash, who, feeling like he is being preached to, asks Jack if anything is missing from his own life.
+When Jack haplessly says he has everything he needs, Cash enigmatically remarks that Jack has "brought this upon himself" and walks away.
+A puzzled Jack returns to his penthouse to sleep.

-On Christmas Day, Jack wakes up in a suburban New Jersey bedroom with Kate and two children.
-He rushes out to his condo and office in New York, but both doormen refuse his entrance and do not recognize him.
-Jack runs out into the street and encounters Cash driving Jack's Ferrari.
-Although Cash offers to explain what is happening, all he says is a vague reference to "The Organization" and that Jack is getting "a glimpse" that will help him to figure out for himself what it's about.
+Jack wakes up the next morning on Christmas Day in a suburban New Jersey bedroom with Kate and two children.
+Confused, he rushes out to his home in New York, but the doorman and his neighbor claim not to recognize him.
+He goes to his office, which is closed for the holiday, and is turned away by security.
+Outside, he encounters Cash, now smartly dressed and driving Jack's Ferrari.
+Although Cash offers to explain what is happening, all he does is make a vague reference to "the organization" and tell Jack that he is getting "a glimpse" of something that will help him to figure out for himself what is important in life.

-Jack slowly realizes that he is living the kind of life he might have had if he had stayed in the United States with Kate as she had asked.
-He has a modest family life, where he is a car tire salesman for Kate's father and she is a non-profit lawyer.
-Jack's young daughter, Annie, thinks he is an alien but a friendly one and assists him in fitting into his new life.
-With a few setbacks, he begins to succeed, bonding with his children, falling in love with Kate again and working hard at his job.